 Standing in the front of a classroom full of students while leading an activity or presenting a lesson, or even sometimes dealing with contentious students, is what teachers who love teaching truly enjoy.
-This tab contains lesson plans and classroom activities that this author has found enjoyable.
+This tab contains two classroom activities that this author has found enjoyable.
+If you would like me to add more, please email me at firstname.lastname@example.org

 COOPERATIVE LEARNING ACTIVITIES